jinhoyon/Nail-pHolish-App/README.md

 # Nail pHolish App

 ## Overview
 The Nail pHolish app is designed to work in conjunction with the Nail pHolish biosensor, a colorimetric nail polish that detects pH changes through interactions with body and environmental fluids.
 Using a Nix Color Sensor (Nix Spectro 2), the app converts the color of the nail polish into pH levels through RGB analysis, providing users with real-time chemical detection information.
-The app is intuitive and user-friendly, featuring three main pages: Landing, Dashboard, and Analyze.
+The app is intuitive and user-friendly, featuring three main pages: Intro, Dashboard, and Analyze.

 ## Features
 - **Biosensor Nail Polish Detection**: